rachel-o-donnell/Hangman/README.md

  ![This is an image](/assets/images/stage_7.png)
  ![This is an image](/assets/images/stage_8.png)

- Correct letter
+ Correct letter display.
+User is told visually and verbally that they have chosen a correct letter.

  ![This is an image](/assets/images/correct_letter.png)

- Incorrect letter
+ Incorrect letter display.
+User is told visually and verbally that they have chosen a wrong answer.

  ![This is an image](/assets/images/wrong_letter.png)

- Option to get a hint :
+ Option to get a hint : User can opt to get a hint by sacricing a part of themselves.
-  Hint shows
+  Hint options shows

   ![This is an image](/assets/images/hail_mary_msg.png)